chumingqian/Model_Compression_For_YOLOV3-V4/README.md

-# YOLOv3v4 -ModelCompression-Training
+# 1. YOLOv3v4 -ModelCompression-Training

 This repository  project mainly include three parts.

-Part1.
+- Part1.
 Common training and sparse training(prepare for the channel pruning) for object detection datasets(COCO2017, VOC, OxforHand).

-Part2.
+- Part2.
 General model compression algorithm including pruning and knowledge distillation.

-Part3.
+- Part3.
 A brief introduce for Network quantization .

 Source code using Pytorch implementation to [ultralytics/yolov3](https://github.com/ultralytics/yolov3) for yolov3 source code.

 For the  YOLOV4 pytorch version, try this https://github.com/Tianxiaomo/pytorch-YOLOv4.

-### Datasets and  Environment Requirements
+# 2. Datasets and  Environment Requirements
 Make a COCO or VOC dataset for this project try here [dataset_for_Ultralytics_training](https://github.com/chumingqian/Make_Dataset-for-Ultralytics-yolov3v4).

 The environment is Pytorch >= 1.1.0 , see the ./requiremnts.txt and also can reference the [ultralytics/yolov3](https://github.com/ultralytics/yolov3) ./requirements.txt .

 ---------

-###  Part1.Common training and sparse training(prepare for the channel pruning)  for object detection datasets
+# 3. Part1.
+Common training and sparse training

+ here sparse training on  object detection datasets  is prepared for the channel pruning .

-#### 1.1 For the common training use the following command:
+## 3.1 For the common training use the following command:

    `python3 train.py --data ...  --cfg ...  -pt  --weights ...  --img_size ... --batch-size ... --epochs  ... ` :
       ` -pt means that will  use the pretrained  model's weight`.

-#### 1.2 For the sparse training use the:
+## 3.2 For the sparse training use the:
 ```bash
 python3 train.py --data ... -sr --s 0.001 --prune 0  -pt --weights ... --cfg ... --img_size ...  --batch-size 32  --epochs ...
 ```

-#### 1.3 parameter explaination:
+## 3.3 parameter explaination:

 `-sr`: Sparse training,`--s`: Specifies the sparsity factor，`--prune` :Specify the sparsity type.